bcannariato/Centare---Candidate-Codex/README.md

 ---
 ###Question 1

 What does the following C# code output?
+Briefly describe what this code is doing.

 ```csharp
 int[] myCollection = {3, 6, 9};